-- Develop treatment strategies using PARP inhibitors for patients with ovarian cancer
+- Incorporate PARP inhibitors into treatment regimens for patients with ovarian cancer

-- Describe currently approved targeted therapy options for patients with ovarian cancer
+- Identify FDA-approved therapies for patients with ovarian cancer

-This educational activity is supported by grants from A; Clovis Oncology; Merck and Co, Inc.; and TESARO, Inc.
+This educational activity is supported by grants from AstraZeneca; Clovis Oncology; Merck and Co., Inc.; and TESARO, Inc.

 The criteria for successful completion include attending the full program and completing the evaluation.